-Significant changes in the financial affairs
+Significant changes in financial affairs

-There were no significant changes in the nature of the Reporting unit's principal activity during the financial year.
+There were no significant changes in the financial affairs of the Reporting Unit.

 Right of members to resign

 All members of the Reporting unit have the right to resign from the Union in accordance with Rule 14 of the Union Rules (and Section 174 of the Fair Work (Registered Organisations) Act 2009); namely by providing notice addressed and delivered to the Secretary of the Branch, including via email.